Disney Princess Enchanted Tales: Follow Your Dreams: More Than a Peacock Princess

-More Than a Peacock Princess features characters from Disney's Aladdin and takes place sometime after Aladdin and the King of Thieves with Iago and presumably Cassim returning to Agrabah.
-Princess Jasmine is tired and bored with her usual princess duties.
+More Than a Peacock Princess features characters from Disney's Aladdin and takes place sometime after Aladdin and the King of Thieves with Iago returning to Agrabah.
+Jasmine is tired and bored with her usual princess duties.
 She is no longer satisfied with overseeing shop openings and assisting in the sale of a camel at the local market place.
 While having her portrait painted as a "Peacock Princess," Jasmine loses patience and says she wants more responsibility.
 The Sultan gives her the job of "Royal Assistant Educator" at the Royal Academy.
 Jasmine is thrilled until she meets her pupils.
 They misbehave, draw on the walls, pillow fight, and throw books.
 She calls her pet tiger Rajah to scare the children into behaving, but they ignore him before chasing him and Jasmine into the mud and up a tree.
 Jasmine gives up.
 Later that night, her lady-in-waiting tells her that she needs patience and perseverance and that with these tools, she can do anything she wants.
 The next day, Hakeem, the stable boy, seeks Jasmine's help.
 The Sultan's prized horse, Sahara, is missing from the Stables and if he isn't located, Hakeem will lose his job.
 Jasmine takes it upon herself, with Carpet, Abu, and Iago's help, to find Sahara and return him to the Palace.
 Upon returning with Sahara she is able to gain the respect of the students at the school and her father.